-From 2003 through 2016, the College of Education published an Annual Report.
-This report detailed College of Education faculty, staff, and student achievements, projects.
-Archived copies of the Annual Report are stored in the Dean's Office of the College of Education.
+From 2003 through 2016, the college published an Annual Report for the Education program.
+This report detailed Education faculty, staff, and student achievements, projects.
+Archived copies of the Annual Report are stored in the College of Education and Community Innovation Dean's Office.

 In 2017, the Annual Report was merged into Colleagues magazine.
-Colleagues is a periodical produced by the College of Education's Center for Educational Partnerships.
+Colleagues is a periodical produced by the college's Center for Educational Partnerships.
 The magazine invites students, staff, faculty, alumni, and community members to contribute articles relating to the field of education.
-Colleagues informs its readership of COE happenings and current practices in the field of education.
+Colleagues informs its readership of Education happenings and current practices in the field of education.
 Special ‘topic-driven’ issues (race, poverty, special education, etc.) are produced on an intermittent basis.

 Michigan Department of Education Program Approvals

-The Michigan Department of Education (MDE) periodically reviews the College of Education's programs.
-MDE maintains a list of approved educator preparation programs offered by Grand Valley State University's College of Education.
+The Michigan Department of Education (MDE) periodically reviews Grand Valley State University's Education programs.
+MDE maintains a list of approved educator preparation programs offered by Grand Valley State University.